MetalHexx/nibbles.net/README.md

 # nibbles.net
-A little .net console game engine I put together to explore game programming.
+A little .net console game engine I put together from scratch to explore game programming.

 ## The Challenge
  - Create a reusable game engine that can easily be used to create new mini games